• Skip to primary navigation

 How to make it

-Begin making my old fashioned beef and vegetable soup by first searing the cubes of beef stew meat in a large pot, or Dutch oven, with cooking oil set over medium-high heat.
+Begin making my old-fashioned vegetable beef soup by first searing the cubes of beef stew meat in a large pot, or Dutch oven, with cooking oil set over medium-high heat.
 Once the beef is well browned, remove it from the pot and set it aside.
 You will be sauteing the onion next, so reduce the heat to medium.
 You can add additional cooking oil if needed.

 Once the chopped onion has turned golden brown, add in the garlic and cook for an additional two minutes.
 At this point, the flour can be sprinkled into the pot along with the tomato paste.
 Stir this around and cook for a minute or two, being careful not to scorch the flour.
 This will cook out the raw flour taste and coax more flavor out of the tomato paste.